-Iraq : Violence Block question WWL 2022 WWL 2021 6.1 How many Christians have been killed for faith-related reasons (including state sanctioned executions)?
-1 3 6.2 How many churches or Christian buildings (schools, hospitals, cemeteries, etc.) have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
-3 11 6.3 How many Christians have been detained for faith-related reasons?
-1 6 6.4 How many Christians have been sentenced to jail, labor camp, sent to psychiatric hospital as punishment, or similar things for faith-related reasons?
+Iraq : Violence Block question WWL 2023 WWL 2022 6.1 How many Christians have been killed for faith-related reasons (including state sanctioned executions)?
+1 1 6.2 How many churches or Christian buildings (schools, hospitals, cemeteries, etc.) have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
+0 3 6.3 How many Christians have been detained for faith-related reasons?
+1 1 6.4 How many Christians have been sentenced to jail, labor camp, sent to psychiatric hospital as punishment, or similar things for faith-related reasons?
 0 0 6.5 How many Christians have been abducted for faith-related reasons (including Christians missing in a persecution context)?
-31 4 6.6 How many Christians have been raped or otherwise sexually harassed for faith-related reasons?
+63 31 6.6 How many Christians have been raped or otherwise sexually harassed for faith-related reasons?
 10 10 6.7 How many cases have there been of forced marriages of Christians to non-Christians?
-10 2

-6.8 How many Christians have been otherwise physically or mentally abused for faith-related reasons (including beatings and death threats)?
-29 10 6.9 How many houses of Christians or other property (excluding shops) have been attacked, damaged, bombed, looted, destroyed, burned down or confiscated for faith-related reasons?
+0 10 6.8 How many Christians have been otherwise physically or mentally abused for faith-related reasons (including beatings and death threats)?
+10 29 6.9 How many houses of Christians or other property (excluding shops) have been attacked, damaged, bombed, looted, destroyed, burned down or confiscated for faith-related reasons?
 100 100 6.10 How many shops or businesses of Christians have been attacked, damaged, bombed, looted, destroyed, burned down, closed or confiscated for faith-related reasons?
-100 2 6.11 How many Christians have been forced to leave their homes or go into hiding in-country for faith-related reasons?
-100 200 6.12 How many Christians have been forced to leave the country for faith-related reasons?
-10 100
+100 100 6.11 How many Christians have been forced to leave their homes or go into hiding in-country for faith-related reasons?
+100 100 6.12 How many Christians have been forced to leave the country for faith-related reasons?
+100 10

 Disclaimer: In the chaotic circumstances of (civil) war or during attacks by hostile powers, it is often not clear whether incidents are religiously motivated or not.
 Incidents where Christians were harmed or Christian owned property was damaged in fighting between government and rebel forces which could be considered "collateral damage" were generally not included.
-Motives for attacks are mixed and include power mechanisms.
-However, this does not necessarily rule out anti-Christian motivation.
+Motives for attacks are mixed but this does not necessarily rule out anti-Christian motivation.
 For WWL analysis, cases have only been included i) where it was clear to perpetrators in advance that Christian civilians would be affected (e.g. where a majority Christian town was attacked); and ii) where the local Christian community believed that those responsible were acting out of specific anti-Christian motivation through their adherence to anti-Christian ideology (for instance IS or other violent Islamic militants).